MaruthiKo/SAT_QA/README.md

 # SAT Q&A: Question Answering System based on Google Palm LLM and langchain for SAT questions on world_history and us_history

 This is an end to end LLM project based on Google Palm and Langchain.
-We are building a Q&A system for students preparing for SAT examination.
+I have built a Q&A system for students preparing for SAT examination.
 SAT is a standardized test widely used for college admissions in the United States.
 This system will provide a streamlit based user interface for students where they can ask questions and get answers.
 Currently the application is focused on questions related to **us_history** and **world_history**

 ## Project Architecture